 Nvidia CEO Jensen Huang spent the first hour of the presentation recapping on the past year of RTX technology, highlighting games like Battlefield V and Anthem.
 These are two very high-profile games that feature RTX features.
 Battlefield V supports both ray tracing and DLSS, while Anthem supports only the latter.

 The card looks nearly identical to its older brothers, the RTX 2070, 2080, and 2080 Ti, with a dual-fan setup and clean design.
 Nvidia’s RTX 2060 features 240 tensor cores with 52 teraflops of deep learning power, 5 giga-rays of real-time ray tracing, and 6GB of GDDR6 RAM.
 Not surprisingly, Nvidia didn’t spend too much time comparing how the 2060 compares to the more high-powered cards.
-As Nvidia noted, real-time ray tracing hits systems with a significant tax on performance.
+As Nvidia noted, real-time

 To reassure the audience that the card could handle that sort of task, Nvidia spent a considerable amount of time showing how DLSS could reverse the negative performance effects of ray tracing.
 How many games support both features?
 Right now, not many.

 It looks like the RTX 2060 will offer a significant performance gain over the 1060.
 It’ll be 60 percent quicker in most games, according to Nvidia.
 More impressively, Nvidia says the card bests the GTX 1070 Ti.
 That’s a card that was released at an MSRP of $449, and still sells for near that at most online retailers.

 The RTX 2060 is much less expensive at $349, a full $100 less than the GTX 1070 Ti.
 However, the RTX 2060’s price is $150 more than the least expensive GTX 1060 — so while the most affordable RTX looks like a good performance value, it’s more of a mid-range card than budget hardware.